TheOdinProject/curriculum/foundations/installations/installations.md

 - Follow [Microsoft's guide](https://learn.microsoft.com/en-us/windows/terminal/install) to install Windows Terminal.

-#### Step 1.3.2: Setting WSL as default (Optional)
+#### Step 1.3.2: Setting WSL2 as default (Optional)

 Unless you are regularly using other terminals on your computer we recommend that you set WSL as the default terminal program when you open Windows Terminal.
 You can follow the [section on setting a default profile](https://learn.microsoft.com/en-us/windows/terminal/install#set-your-default-terminal-application) in the guide above to set it to Ubuntu.

-### Step 2 Opening WSL
+### Step 2 Opening WSL2

-On Windows there are two primary ways to open WSL: either via the terminal or via the app icon.
+On Windows there are two primary ways to open WSL2: either via the terminal or via the app icon.

-- If you set Windows Terminal to open a Ubuntu terminal by default you can start a new WSL session by simply opening the terminal app.
+- If you set Windows Terminal to open a Ubuntu terminal by default you can start a new WSL2 session by simply opening the terminal app.
 - If you search for Ubuntu in the application search bar you should see a application titled Ubuntu; simply open it to start a new terminal session.

 <div class="lesson-note lesson-note--warning">
-When opening WSL ensure that you do not see /mnt/c at the start of the line. /mnt/c is where your Windows installation lives when working within WSL, and messing around there can have unintended consequences
+When opening WSL2 ensure that you do not see /mnt/c at the start of the line. /mnt/c is where your Windows installation lives when working within WSL2, and messing around there can have unintended consequences
 </div>

-### Step 3: WSL and systemd
+### Step 3: WSL2 and systemd

 `systemd` is a system and service manager for Linux that you'll use much later in the curriculum.
-While it doesn't work on WSL by default, you can enable it.
+While it doesn't work on WSL2 by default, you can enable it.

-- Open a new WSL terminal window.
+- Open a new WSL2 terminal window.
 - Enter the following command:

 ~~~bash